 To begin the safe sleep position discussion I want to just briefly touch on what you can dress your baby in to sleep.
-Experts recommend dressing a baby in what you would be comfortable in plus one layer; as an example, footed pajamas, a sleep sack, or a swaddle.
+Experts recommend dressing a baby in what you would be comfortable in plus one layer.
+As an example, footed pajamas, a sleep sack, or a swaddle are good options for that extra layer.
 A swaddle or a tight sleep sack is most common practice for babies because newborns prefer the snug tight fit that prevents them from startling themselves awake when they have jerk muscle movements while sleeping.
-Sleep sacks are a specific product sold to swaddle the baby in that has either zippers or Velcro to keep it tight and in place, as opposed to just using a blanket to swaddle because as the baby gets bigger in size and stronger in their movements blankets are easier for them to bust out of and could ultimately get tangled up in.
+Sleep sacks swaddle the baby with either zippers or Velcro to keep it tight and in place, as opposed to just using a blanket to swaddle.
+As the baby gets bigger in size and stronger in their movements blankets are easier for them to bust out of and could ultimately get tangled up in.

 Where Should Baby Sleep?

 Next, deciding on where the baby will do most of their night time sleep is important in the success of the sleeping patterns of the baby.
 If you are going to prefer them to be in with you, finding the right sleeping apparatus is a must before baby comes.
-If the end goal is to have baby in their own room eventually, I personally think it’s a good idea to have the crib set up in their room and using it for most of their naps throughout the day so they can get comfortable with it.
+If the end goal is to have baby in their own room eventually, have the crib set up in their room and use it for most of their naps throughout the day so they can get comfortable with it.

 Once you know where baby sleeps and what they are going to sleep in; consider what they are going to sleep on.
 American Academy of Pediatrics recommends the mattress be firm with only a tight fitted sheet underneath.
 Avoid thick comforters, quilts, lose blankets, and stuffed animals in the crib with the baby.